Northeast, Venezuela: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Make sure to pick the right type.
-A lot of adapters for sale now are just plug changers and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types A and B. It's important that you get the necessary kind.
+The vast majority of adapters currently being sold are simply plugs and require your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one works in most areas.

 Luggage scale to avoid fees